outlandnish/ext-f1-tv/README.md

 ## FAQ + Troubleshooting

+### The playback controls aren't responding
+Sometimes the browser doesn't load the page for some odd reason.
+Refresh the page and it should start working again.

 ### I've got the extension.
 How do I cast?
 Right click on the video and click 'Cast media to device'